 The grant funding also includes a civics class on the responsibilities that come along with U.S. citizenship “all in the context of learning English,” according to Judd.

-All classes offered by LFCC’s Adult Education Program are free to students.
+All classes offered by Laurel Ridge’s Adult Education Program are free to students.
 They include GED classes, ESOL classes, and reading and math classes for individuals who might already have a diploma.